Hormones

 Neurotransmitters are the next consideration.
 Read on to see if some of the symptoms of an imbalance of neurotransmitters might resonate with you.

-Neurotransmitters are powerful chemical messengers, just like hormones, and the levels are affected by hormonal imbalances.
-So when neurotransmitters are out of balance this affects mood, cognition, attitude, coping skills, energy, sleep, overall health, and more.
+Neurotransmitters are powerful chemical messengers, just like hormones, and their levels are affected by hormonal imbalances.
+So when neurotransmitters are out of balance, this affects mood, cognition, attitude, coping skills, energy, sleep, overall health, and more.

 Neuro #1

-Serotonin is the relaxing and calming neurotransmitter.
+Serotonin is a relaxing and calming neurotransmitter.
 It makes us feel good.
 When estrogen levels lower, levels of serotonin drop.
-As a result, we tend to feel moodier, easily irritated, and our appetite increases.
+As a result, we tend to feel moodier and easily irritated, and our appetite increases.
 What you eat can and will help this imbalance.

 Neuro #2